ventus-ag/governor/README.md

 ## Get Started using Governor

-{% include alert.html type="info" title="Note:" content="Currently, the Governor works only on stage." %}
+# Note: Currently, the Governor works only on stage.

 Governer is enable by default for all projects in Ventus Cloud.
 To see how it works: